-We have acted as Swiss counsel to Auris Medical Holding AG (the "Company") in connection with the filing of a registration statement on Form F-1, as amended (Registration No. 333-203554), including the prospectus set forth therein (the "Registration Statement") for the purpose of registering under the United States Securities Act of 1933, as amended (the "Securities Act") 6,000,000 common shares of CHF 0.40 par value each of the Company and any additional shares with a nominal value of CHF 0.40 sold or, if and to the extent such option is exercised, to be sold to the underwriters pursuant to the over-allotment option granted by the Company to the underwriters (the "Shares").
+We have acted as Swiss counsel to Auris Medical Holding AG (the "Company") in connection with the filing of a registration statement on Form F-1 filed on July 21, 2014 (Registration No. 333-197105), including the prospectus set forth therein (the "Registration Statement") for the purpose of registering under the United States Securities Act of 1933, as amended (the "Securities Act") 6,900,000 common shares of CHF 0.40 par value each of the Company and any additional shares with a nominal value of CHF 0.40 sold or, if and to the extent such option is exercised, to be sold to the underwriters pursuant to the over-allotment option granted by the Company to the underwriters (the "Shares").
 As such counsel, we have been requested to render an opinion as to certain matters of Swiss law.